alialghamdi/whatsapp_analysis_bash/README.md

 I started with Android, then adapted the code to work with iOS, I'm expecting weird behavior, especially with big groups, more than 20 persons.

+There is a lot of bad practices in this code, it's a learning experience not a finalized product, so take it as that.

 # What does it do?
 * Number of messages
 * Time frequency in hours.